Mount Lyall (Quebec): Mountain skiing

 In 1990, the installations began at Mont Lyall for the practice of mountain skiing thanks to the COOP Accès Chic-Chocs.
-Development work continued over the years thanks to the financial participation of several partners, in particular the MRC de La Haute-Gaspésie Regional County Municipality, the CLD de la Haute-Gaspésie, the government of Quebec, the FQME, Sépaq and Mountain Equipment Coop (MEC).
+Development work continued over the years thanks to the financial participation of several partners, in particular the MRC de La Haute-Gaspésie Regional County Municipality, the CLD de la Haute-Gaspésie, the government of Quebec, the FQME, Sépaq and Mountain Equipment Co-op (MEC).
 The development of the developed ski area aims to improve the quality of the skiers' experience, in particular the development of new undergrowth, by building daily shelters, and to improve emergency plans and measures.

 Skiers can climb the mountain by various climbs: the ascent of the Fortress, the ascent of the Trail (which is an area conducive to avalanches), the Lavoie route and l'Autre Montée.

 Toponymy

 The toponym "Mont Lyall" evokes the memory of T.O.
 Lyall, of the company "Lyall Construction" of Montreal.
 Mineral rights in the region had been granted to it around 1928.
-The toponym was formalized on December 5, 1968 at the Place Names Bank of the Commission de toponymie du Québec.
+The toponym was formalized on December 5, 1968, at the Place Names Bank of the Commission de toponymie du Québec.